 - 1. Flowers may be grown or purchased by the exhibitor. - 2.
 Arrangement exhibits will be displayed in the container provided by the exhibitor. - 3.
 Arrangements are required to use a frog, wire, or floral foam in the vase to stabilize the exhibit. - 4.
 Each Arrangement is to have foliage attached or include foliage. - 5.
 A Flower Show Exhibit Tag must be attached to the exhibit.
-On the Flower Show Exhibit Tag fill in the Class No. (see below) and for Class (kind of flower) write Arrangement. - 6.
-Judging criteria are outlined on 4-H Floral Arrangement and Bouquet Exhibit Evaluation Sheet (713-02) available at the county Extension office and at the State 4-H website.
+On the Flower Show Exhibit Tag fill in the Class No. (see below) and for Class (kind of flower) write Arrangement.

+6. Judging criteria are outlined on 4-H Floral Arrangement and Bouquet Exhibit Evaluation Sheet (713-02) available at the county Extension office and at the State 4-H website.

 713 420 011 Juniors, Arrangement of fresh flowers in a suitable container.
 713 420 012 Intermediates, Arrangement of fresh flowers, any choice of design.
 713 420 013 Seniors, Arrangement of fresh flowers, any choice of design.
-713 420 023 Seniors, Arrangement of fresh flowers, with theme for 2021 "America's National Parks."
+713 420 023 Seniors, Arrangement of fresh flowers, with theme for 2024 "Around the World" - 4-Her's must use flowers and elements that represent one or more countries or cultures to create their arrangement.
 713 420 033 Seniors, Miniature Arrangement using dried or fresh materials, no larger than 8" x 8" x 8".